seidelj/uchicago_pgg/README.md

 If you are not familiar with virtual environments, the basic idea is that any python packages or environmental variables required will be specific and stored in the same location as this project on your local machine.
 If the environment is 'active' you'll see '(venv)' on your terminal's command line.

-Deactivate your virtual environment and set some variables.
+Deactivate your virtual environment and set environment variables.
 ```
 (venv)$ deactivate
 ```